Quick, how many synonyms can you think of for handy? We’ll give you a second . . .

 The problem with finding a word you love is that it’s tempting to use it everywhere.
 Sometimes, it’s just too much of a good thing.
 Using the same words over and over makes your writing sound clunky and repetitive.

-Fortunately, Grammarly Premium catches words that appear repeatedly in the same piece of text and guides you toward other words and phrases you can use to add some variety:
+Fortunately, Grammarly Premium catches overused words that appear repeatedly in the same piece of text and guides you toward other words and phrases to help you learn new words that you can use to add some variety: